 After the work is completed, document everything with “after” photos.
 Work with your management team to make sure that your community has received all the insurance payments you are entitled to and that all contractors and vendors have been paid in full.

 Once the community has been fully restored, let the community know.
 Send a final storm update with photos.
 Consider an amenity reopening party or simply a “post storm” party to give everyone a chance to celebrate together and get excited about the renovations.

 Florida communities will come back from this storm stronger than ever.
 Because we recognize that those impacted by Hurricane Irma have suffered devastating losses, we have donated $100,000 to the American Red Cross to help with the relief efforts and have set up a donation-matching program.
 At FirstService Residential, we are dedicated to doing everything we can to help the communities we manage, our Florida colleagues and everyone else affected by this storm.

 Do you have a hurricane recovery plan in place?
-Fill out the form below to download our complimentary “Rebuilding After a Hurricane” checklist.
+Fill out the form to the right to download our complimentary “Rebuilding After a Hurricane” checklist.
 It provides an easy-to-follow list of helpful steps your community should take after a storm.